Fault-tolerant and secure long-distance quantum communication via uncorrectable-error-injection: Security analysis

 \subsection{Accessible information available to the eavesdropper}

-To derive accessible information, the states that an eavesdropper can perceive should be outlined with respect to the quantum state sent by the sender.
-As the eavesdropper does not know the data that the sender intends to transmit, it can only perceive the state as a mixture of all possible data.
+To derive accessible information, we adopt the perspective of the eavesdropper.
+Since the eavesdropper knows neither the arbitrary quantum data being sent nor the random keys used for encryption, the state is indistinguishable from a uniform mixture of all possible data.
+This modeling clarifies that the security relies on the randomness of the encryption keys, not on any assumption that the message itself must be random.
 In addition, because of the influence of the data and randomly permuted dummy states $|D\rangle$ defined in MUBs, $E_{un}$ appears as a state in which all possible Pauli error patterns are mixed.
 Thus, when considering only the data, uncorrectable error applied to the state differs from the actual injected $E_{un}$.
 This can be mathematically verified as

 where $U^{'}_c=U_E U_c U^{-1}_E$.
 Thus, although the eavesdropper can narrow down the candidate $E_{un}$ based on the syndrome information $s$, they must identify $E_{un} U^{'}_c$, which necessitates the consideration of all possible Pauli error patterns~\cite{ps00, ps01}.